felixnyamweya/wpsso-schema-json-ld/readme.txt

 	* [schema.org/WebPage](https://schema.org/WebPage) (includes 10 Schema types)
 	* [schema.org/WebSite](https://schema.org/WebSite)
 * Provides complete video SEO markup with information from video service APIs (Facebook, Slideshare, Soundcloud, Vimeo, Wistia, YouTube).
-* WPSSO Core Pro integrates with many 3rd party plugins and services for additional image, video, e-commerce product details, SEO settings, etc.
+* WPSSO Core Pro and the WPSSO JSON Pro add-on integrate with many 3rd party plugins and services for additional image, video, e-commerce product details, SEO settings, etc.
 * The following modules are included with the Pro version of WPSSO Core, and are automatically loaded if/when the supported plugins and/or services are required.
 	* **Integration with 3rd Party Plugins**
 		* All in One SEO Pack